-To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication will be available.
+To meet the needs of persons with hearing impairments, relay service is available by calling 711, then (510) 981-5485.

 To meet the needs of persons with vision impairments, large-print and audio versions of key program documents will be made available upon request.
 When visual aids are used in public meetings or presentations, or in meetings with BHA staff, one-on-one assistance will be provided upon request.